rsrsp21/Finance_Stock_Project_Task/README.md

 2. Click "Generate Report".
 3. The system generates a downloadable PDF and plot file, displaying the links on the page.

+## Backtesting Module

+The backtesting module allows users to evaluate the effectiveness of the prediction model by comparing predicted prices with actual historical data.

+### Steps to use the backtesting module:
+1. Access the backtesting interface from the main menu.
+2. Enter the stock symbol and date range for the historical data.
+3. The system will display the backtesting results, including metrics such as accuracy and performance graphs.

 ## Contributing

 Contributions are welcome!
 Here's how you can help:

 1. Fork the project.
 2. Create a new branch (`git checkout -b feature-branch`).
 3. Make your changes and commit (`git commit -m 'Added a new feature'`).
 4. Push to the branch (`git push origin feature-branch`).
 5. Create a Pull Request.